|Guide||♦||6 Triplogs||0 Topics|

 Likely the only good part of Leonard Canyon

 A hike down to a grotto of Leonard Canyon, hikers may continue up the other side into the Apache-Sitgreaves forest.

 The trail is faint, be prepared to do a little wandering.

 Note: Distance and elevation statistics are from the west side, down to the creek, and back up.

-Hike: From FR137H, begin hiking the road, I believe it is FR 9712O.
+From FR137H, begin hiking the road; I believe it is FR 9712O.
 There will be a carsonite "trail" marker on the road directing you to the point where the trail leaves the road.
-The trail traverses a little north and then heads down a brush free, but fairly obscure route.
+The trail traverses a little north and then heads down a brush-free but relatively obscure route.
 It appears that elk have been using this trail much more than humans.
-Some downed trees and general steepness seem to cause the trail to braid a few times, but each time it is not difficult to find where it continues.
-Cairns were located along much of the trail, though towards the very bottom the trail disperses as you near the creek.
+Some downed trees and general steepness seem to cause the trail to braid a few times, but it is not difficult to find where it continues each time.
+Cairns were located along much of the trail, though towards the very bottom, the trail disperses as you near the creek.

 Check out the Official Route and Triplogs.